g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 **Features:**

-* The QUIC protocol, underlying HTTP/3, offers more efficient multiplexing and lower latency by treating streams as first-class citizens, enhancing reliability with integrated error correction and congestion control, and enabling quicker connection establishment without the standard TCP handshake procedure.
+* By treating streams as first-class citizens, improving reliability with integrated error correction and congestion control, and facilitating faster connection establishment without the need for the traditional TCP handshake, the QUIC protocol—which underpins HTTP/3—offers more effective multiplexing and reduced latency.

 **Strengths:**

-* HTTP/3, powered by QUIC, offers reduced latency and improved performance on mobile networks through independent streams and rapid connection establishment, enhancing user experience.
-Its flexibility and adaptability make it suitable for various network environments and use cases, including streaming, real-time communication, and web browsing.
+* With distinct streams and quick connection formation, HTTP/3, powered by QUIC, provides lower latency and better performance on mobile networks while improving user experience.
+Because of its versatility and adaptability, it may be used for a wide range of network scenarios and use cases, such as web surfing, streaming, and real-time conversation.

 **Limitations:**

-* HTTP/3's limitations stem from its dependency on UDP, which may face restrictions or blocking by some networks, potentially limiting its accessibility and adoption.
+* The constraints of HTTP/3 originate from its reliance on UDP, which is subject to limitations or blockage by some networks, which could hinder its uptake and accessibility.

 ## Side-by-side comparison of the Protocols
 Here's a side-by-side comparison of HTTP/1.1, HTTP/2, and HTTP/3 based on their features, strengths, and limitations: